-Access to education for rural and regional students unites Country Universities Centre and the Country Education Foundation
+Access to education for rural and regional students unites CUC and the CEF

 Country Universities Centre (CUC) is excited to announce a partnership with the Country Education Foundation (CEF).
 The organisations are united in their drive to empower rural and regional communities and support their youth who aspire to achieve further education after high school.

 CUC and the CEF currently operate in several shared geographic areas, and with expansion front of mind for both organisations, a partnership is the perfect way to collaborate and grow.

 CEF has 44 Foundations throughout Australia and provides financial, social and emotional support to students during a key transition time to further study.
 CUC increases access to learning opportunities by building highly connected learning communities to overcome the barriers to success.
 Their NSW operations include Centres in Clarence Valley (Grafton), Far West (Broken Hill), Goulburn, North West (Narrabri & Moree), Snowy Monaro (Cooma) and Western Riverina (Griffith & Leeton).

 For current university students adjusting to full online study as a result of the COVID-19 pandemic; the CUC offers quiet study spaces with free access to high-speed internet and general academic support through its Learning Skills Advisors.
 CEF is providing local community support to ensure students adapt as well as possible.

 “Being such an unprecedented situation, studying from home is proving challenging for everyone involved.
 I have signed up for Country Universities Centre Far West which will be a great source of support,” says 2020 Zagora Foundation – CEF University Scholarship recipient Kelsey Graham.